 My first day of college was the first day I ever went to school.
 I loved being home educated, even though there weren’t many home educating families even in the United States when my family started doing it.
-When my children began to edge toward school age (which in Italy is three years old), I started researching what was going on in the home education movement.
+When my children began to edge toward school age (which in Italy, where we were living at the time, is three years old), I started researching what was going on in the home education movement.
 That’s when I found out about Charlotte Mason, a 19th century British educator who spent many years studying how children learn and made the traditional classical curriculum of her day come alive for them.

 Charlotte based her philosophy of education on several principles, the first of which is that “children are born persons.”
 She said that children should learn about their world through experience, and recommended four to six hours spent outdoors daily for children under six.
-My children (now four and seven) have been doing this for years, and their knowledge of and respect for plants and flowers, birds and insects and their ways, is amazing.
+My children (homeschooled until ages 7 and 10) did this during their early years, and their knowledge of and respect for plants and flowers, birds and insects and their ways, and the earth in general, is amazing.

 Charlotte believed in a liberal (or wide) education for children.
 Students at her schools studied fifteen to twenty subjects, including things like artist study, history, Bible, three foreign languages, and Latin.
 She pioneered the idea, revolutionary for her time, that all children (boys and girls, rich and poor) should receive the same rich education.
 She presented challenging but exciting material like Plutarch and Shakespeare to children of nine or ten, and documented their passion for what they had learned.

 Charlotte’s philosophy appeals to me because it is so rich and rigorous, and yet so attuned to children’s interests and the way they learn.
-Applying her methods has already given us some wonderful rewards during the past few years, and I look forward to many more years of excitement and growth with my children (and husband!) as we travel up the path of home education together.
+Applying her methods gave us some wonderful rewards during the several years that we homeschooled.
+Even though our children now go to school, I still look back fondly on our homeschooling days.